serrapa/serrapa.github.io/_posts/2021-10-04-mobile-security-fighting-with-frameworks.md

 An attacker can use a local proxy to intercept communications between the mobile app and the server to discover and exploit network traffic vulnerabilities.
 A proxy enables an attacker to inspect, modify, repeat, and comprehend how the mobile app communicates with the server, as well as how the server may react to unexpected or untrusted data.
 Like Android and iOS themself, also modern frameworks provide built-in solutions for reducing an attacker's ability to intercept proxy communications.
 These safeguards primarily consist of certificate pinning and/or ignoring system proxy settings.
 However, as with all client-side mobile app protections, these can be circumvented if an attacker has complete control of the device.

 **NB**: *In this guide, I am not going to explain how to install your proxy's certificate in Android or iOS.
-Google is your friend so not being lazy and google it.*
+Google is your friend, so don't be lazy and google it.*

 ---